John Casey (climate change author)

-John L. Casey is an American author and an objective climate change sceptic.
-However, Mr. Casey warns of greater climate change threat than most modern Climate Change proponents.
+John L. Casey is an American author and a global warming denier.
+He believes climate change is caused by natural forces.
+Mr. Casey warns of greater climate change threat than most modern Climate Change proponents.
 His books include Dark Winter and Cold Sun.
 He currently lives in Orlando, Florida.

 Career

 Casey received his B.S. in physics and mathematics from Jacksonville State University and his MA in management from Webster University.

 Casey's first book, Cold Sun, was published on May 1, 2011.
 His second book, Dark Winter, which is a refinement of his first, was published on August 19, 2014.

 Casey's newest work, Upheaval, was published on December 14, 2016.
 Unlike the first two books, Upheaval is primarily about his predictions of potentially-catastrophic earthquakes in the United States.